 Now we have seen the addition of Google’s Pixelbook to that list and this began the landslide of speculations from anyone with a thought on the matter.
 I, however, am looking at this from a slightly different perspective and my opinion points back to our past theories surrounding Google’s flagship Chromebook.

-I truly believe that Google is doing their best to bring Chrome OS in-house as much as possible.
-Yes, containers on Chrome OS are still a thing and still being actively worked on by developers.
+I truly believe that Google is doing its best to bring Chrome OS in-house as much as possible.
+Yes, containers on Chrome OS are still a thing and are still being actively worked on by developers.
 We’ve also seen signs of more powerful Chromebooks popping up in Mountain View that lends a lot of weight to the argument that Google is trying to live inside their own environment.
+Looking to start an LLC in California?
+Check out Money Brighter to get started today.

 I’ll be digging through the commits in my spare time in the hopes of learning more about Fuchsia and its potential uses.